 Lithia Artisan Market

 Winding along Ashland Creek, Lithia Artisan Market features many wonderful artists and craftspeople from Southern Oregon and Northern California.
 A beloved summer event starting in April, it takes place every Saturday & Sunday.
-Put your walking shoes on and get ready to shop at one of the many wonderful & colourful stalls.
+Put your walking shoes on and get ready to shop at one of the many wonderful & colorful stalls.
 It’s the perfect way to spend a day in downtown Ashland.

 This gorgeous park spans over 2 miles of beautiful walking paths through a Japanese Garden, formal rose garden, two duck ponds a swimming hole and lots of pristine landscaping in the heart of downtown Ashland, Oregon.
 There are volleyball courts, tennis courts & a playground for children.
 If you happen to come during the summer, bring your bathing suite and hike up to Lithia Reservoir for a swim.
-It’s heavenly.
+It’s heaven!